rust-lang/book/nostarch/chapter04.md

 This slice has the type `&[i32]`.
 It works the exact same way as string slices do, by storing a reference to the first element and a length.
 You’ll use this kind of slice for all sorts of other collections.
-We’ll discuss these in detail when we talk about vectors in Chapter XX.
+We’ll discuss these in detail when we talk about vectors in Chapter 8.

 ## Summary